-This magnificent palm thrilled me on a hike through a park in central Arizona the other day.
+This magnificent palm below thrilled me on a hike through a park in central Arizona the other day.
 Yet it did little to summon the cozy winter wonderland magic I typically sense during the hoildays in the Midwest.

 Then it happened.
 An otherworldly sort of spectacle appeared the other night on our drive to Valentino’s for dinner.
 Something bright and grand and mysterious illumined the wintry night sky it stretched across with a tail of smoky white brilliance.